chshamster/SpeciatingLV/README.md

 The main difference between the codes for Fig. 1 and the other figures is that for Fig. 1, all timesteps are saved, which is only feasible for short-time simulations.

+The files GCModulMax1.m and PermMat.m for the modularity algorithm are downloaded from https://nl.mathworks.com/matlabcentral/fileexchange/45867-community-detection-toolbox